chyla/OutputMatchTestingTool/README.md

 ## Overview

 The tool allows you to check the program correctness.
-It will run the SUT (System Under Test) program and match the stdout and exit code to assumptions given in test file.
+It will run the SUT (System Under Test) program and match the standard output and exit code to assumptions given in test file.

 ## Getting Started